League-of-Foundry-Developers/fvtt-module-popout/README.md

 ### Tooltips

 Unfortunately an update to foundry-vtt (approximately v10) has broken the built in tool-tips functionality in a way that can't be fixed easily.
-I have added in a very brittle fix with the latest version, but it will likely break modules that are overriding or modifying tooltip behavior, but there is nothing I can currently do about this.
+I have added in a very brittle fix with the latest version, but it will likely break modules that are overriding or modifying tooltip behavior, such as calling `tooltip.activate` manually, but there is nothing I can currently do about this.
+A notable example of something that is basically unfix-able, is the tooltip in DnD 5e that breaks down AC by effect.

 ### Disabling PopOut!